MARKETProtocol/docs/source/includes/_smartcontracts.md

 --------- |  -----------
-oracleDataSource | a data-source such as "URL", "WolframAlpha", "IPFS" oracleQuery | properly formatted Oraclize.it query oracleQueryRepeatSeconds | how often to repeat the query and check for settlement, more frequent calling requires more pre-funding
+oracleDataSource | a data-source such as "URL", "WolframAlpha", "IPFS" oracleQuery | properly formatted Oraclize.it query

 ## Market Collateral Pool